 On his return to the UK, he employed architect George Sorocold to design and build his new "Factory."
 Once completed, the mill, at its height, employed around 300 people.

-On its completion, it was the first successful silk-throwing mill in England and, it is believed by many to be the first fully mechanized factory in the world.
-Lombe was granted a 14-year patent for his throwing machines, only to die mysteriously in 1722.
+On its completion, it was the first successful silk-throwing mill in England, and it is believed by many to be the first fully mechanized factory in the world.
+Lombe was granted a 14-year patent for throwing machines, only to die mysteriously in 1722.
 One rumor attributed his death to the King of Sardinia, who reacted badly to the commercialization of silk production in the UK.

 12. The power loom proved to be a huge success

-The invention of the power looms effectively increased the output of a worker by a factor of 40.
+The invention of the power loom effectively increased the output of each worker by a factor of 40.
 It was one of the most important inventions of the Industrial Revolution.

 It was introduced by Edmund Cartwright, who built the very first working machine in 1785.
-Over the next 60 years or so, the power loom was refined by a number of people until it was made entirely automated in 1848 by Kenworthy & Bullough.
+Over the next 60 years or so, the power loom was refined by several people until it was made entirely automated in 1848 by Kenworthy & Bullough.

 This was soon addressed over the next few decades as he modified the design into a more reliable automated machine.

-13. Arkwright's water frame was another huge technological step forward
+13. Arkwright's water frame was an important industrial revolution invention

 Richard Arkwright was a barber and wig maker who devised a machine to spin cotton fibers into yarn or thread quickly and easily.
 In 1760 he and John Kay managed to produce a working machine.
 This prototype could spin four strands of cotton at the same time.

-The spinning machine would go on to be installed in mills around Derbyshire and Lancashire, where they were powered by waterwheels hence they were called water frames.
+The spinning machine would go on to be installed in mills around Derbyshire and Lancashire, where they were powered by waterwheels and were called water frames.
 Arkwright's machines alleviated the need for highly skilled operators, adding significant cost savings to mills that installed them.